Zamiell/isaac-achievement-randomizer/docs/objectives.md

 - Isaac (#39) - Must be on phase 2 or phase 3.
 - Blue Baby (#40) - Must be on phase 2 or phase 3.
 - Gurglings (#56) - Both must be alive.
-- Rag Man (#61) - At least two Raglings must be alive.
+- Rag Man (#61) - At least two Raglings/Spiders must be alive.
 - Turdlings (#65) - Both must be alive.
 - Sisters Vis (#68) - Both must be alive.
 - Ultra Pride - Both must be alive.